Jae

 Several authors and I have reached out to Amazon, but we haven’t heard back yet.

-The first handful of books we discovered are no longer available on Amazon, but we’re not sure whether Amazon removed them or the culprit took them down because they were garnering too many 1-star reviews.
+The first handful of books we discovered are no longer available on Amazon, but we suspect that the culprit took them down because they were garnering too many 1-star reviews, not that Amazon removed them.

 We don’t yet know Amazon’s stance on those AI rip-offs.
 Since those people aren’t copying our stories word-by-word and the AI introduced enough differences to the original, it likely doesn’t count as plagiarism.
 Ideas aren’t protected by copyright, only the specific way an author wrote that idea is.
 The law hasn’t caught up with what AI technology can do, so authors likely don’t have much legal protection in these cases.